ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 - Telecoms routinely use NBO systems to reduce churn through tailored offers.
 - This model defaults to practical suggestions like a one-month service credit or a discounted data upgrade, avoiding vague or generic outputs like “None” or “Escalate to loyalty.”
 - It ensures that retention incentives can still be surfaced when no model output is available or integrated.

+—
+*[Mehmet](https://github.com/mmustafaicer), at Charter Communications, suggested exploring a Next Best Offer (NBO) system — a concept that’s not a natural fit for telecom, where there are few core products (typically bundled) and limited upsell diversity.
+Traditional NBO logic works best in high-SKU, frequent-interaction domains like Amazon (thousands of products, high velocity) or Netflix (rapidly rotating catalogs).
+Telecom, by contrast, has sparse product sets but deep behavioral data.
+This implementation reframes NBO using behavioral clustering and usage pattern analysis, aligning offer logic with customer need-states rather than product similarity — a better fit for the domain than standard e-commerce recommenders.*

 ---